TheDigitalGarbologist/workflows-extension-template/README.md

 ## Implementing the extension

 Follow these steps to implement your own extension, test and capture are optional steps but highly recommended.
-All the commands allows you to use `--provider` parameter to specify the provider to use from the metadata file.

 1. Create a new repository based on this one.
 2. Install the requirements needed by the repository scripts.
 Python 3 is required to run the repository scripts: